kriszyp/babel-plugin-transform-alkali/README.md

 react(doubleA = 10) // will flow back through the expression
 a.valueOf() -> 5
 ```
+The `react` function can take multiple arguments, the last argument output will be returned as the variable from the `react` call.

 ## Transform Usage

 ### Via `.babelrc` (Recommended)